 Student satisfaction is also assessed through the Citadel Experience Survey that is administered to each graduating cadet each spring.
 The results are provided to each organization or service addressed in the survey.
+Graduate students are surveyed every year about their satisfaction with the program and all related student services offices.
 Alumni are surveyed every other year, and results are shared.